Discover the best sunglasses for men from cheap everyday options to high quality affordable luxury models to $1,200 designer bling.

 Generally priced between $300 and $500, the styles range from bold, square frames in black to rimless frames with gradient lenses and a slender double bridge.
 Many of the models, including the shield glasses, are compatible with prescription lenses.

-The Best Men’s Performance Sunglasses for Outdoors, Sports and Work
+The Best Men’s Performance Sunglasses for Outdoors, Sports, Water and Work

 Costa Del Mar